colehcagle/HighLow-Games/README.md

 SecretMessages.java is a fun messaging game that allows the user to enter one or more messages for encryption/decryption.
 User can also pick the secret key of their choosing between -25 and 25.
 Currently, letters A through Z, a through z, and digits 0 through 9 are supported.

+SecretMessagesGUI.java expands on SecretMessages.java, except uses a GUI for a user-friendly experience.
+Simply, type in a message and use the slider or text field to select an encryption key.
+Then, click the button to encrypt the message.
+Or you can do the reverse and decrypt the message.